manueljun17/video-center-3.4/README.md

 # TODO

+* Make 'observer' function.
+    secretly enter/leave lobby and room
+    send message to any one secretly ( which means the message will only delever to only one user. ) any one can send message to any one in any room.

 * make a book site which has lots of books ready to use and let teacher use books on the site.

 * double-check : is it really right to clear the canvas when a user resizes canvas size?

+* Video arrangment.

+video layout mode: tile
+if there is only 1 user, biggest video. if there are 2 users, 50% of each video in one row. if there are 3 users, first row 50%/50%, second row 50% and so on.

+video layout overlap:
+one big video and all other videos are upon the big video.

+video layout list:
+one video at one line.

 # Coding Guide